sofar/worktable-design/readme.md

 I mill my own wood, so it's not rounded.
 If you want to avoid rounded edges, you will have to buy larger lumber and trim it down to size.

+## Construction

+After cutting all the pieces to size, I constructed the apron and the shelf boxes first.
+Then I set those aside and assembled the 4 legs by glueing the 3 pieces of the legs together.
+I used clamps to hold them side by side while glueing to make sure they were all exactly the same size and the "slot" at the same offset.
+I used 2 4x2 x 2' pieces as fitting to make sure everything was parallel and properly spaced for receiving the shelf and apron.
+After the legs were glued, I then lay flat 2 of the legs and glued+screwed the apron and shelf upright.
+Then I glued on the other 2 legs on top of the apron and shelf.
+This way I could make sure the shelf and apron and legs were all perpendicular, which should be easier than trying to fix all legs to the apron or shelf first.

 ## License

 This design is CC-BY-SA-4.0 - (C) Auke Kok <sofar@foo-projects.org>